sap218/PatientINF/README.md

 [5] Pendleton SC.
 Combined Ontology for Inflammatory Diseases COID.
 Zenodo.
 2021. `https://doi.org/10.5281/zenodo.5524650`.

 [6] Pendleton SC, Slater LT, Karwath A, Gilbert RM, Davis N, Pesudovs K, Liu X, Denniston AK, Gkoutos GV, Braithwaite T. Development and application of the ocular immune-mediated inflammatory diseases ontology enhanced with synonyms from online patient support forum conversation.
 Computers in biology and medicine.
 2021 135:104542.

+[7] Thompson SJ, Thompson SE, Cazier JB.
+CaStLeS (Compute and Storage for the Life Sciences): a collection of compute and storage resources for supporting research at the University of Birmingham.
+Zenodo.
+2019 Jun 20.